haskell-beginners-2022/exercises/README.md

 [![Hackage](https://img.shields.io/hackage/v/exercises.svg?logo=haskell)](https://hackage.haskell.org/package/exercises)
 [![MPL-2.0 license](https://img.shields.io/badge/license-MPL--2.0-blue.svg)](LICENSE)

+> :warning: The course authors no longer provide reviews of the solutions.
+> However, all the learning materials are free and publicly available.
+> You can learn Haskell on your own or with the help of others.

 Exercises for the Haskell Beginners 2022 course.
 The course itself can be found here:

 * [Haskell Beginners 2022 Course](https://github.com/haskell-beginners-2022/course-plan)